-It has been one year since Amendment One passed here in North Carolina .
+It has been one year since Amendment One passed here in North Carolina.
 The marriage amendment was a hot topic around the state bringing a much-needed debate at the same time a need for more awareness for the community on LGBTQ issues.
-Many people have made assumptions and judgments on this group of people which has been a barrier for expanding marriage equality.
+Many people have made assumptions and judgments about this group of people which has been a barrier to expanding marriage equality.

 Even though the amendment passed, this has brought marriage equality into the political conversation.
 Marriage equality is going to come and one by one the attention of the nation has been focused on expanding marriage equality for all.
 Over the past year, community organizations such as Equality NC, have empowered the community with their outreach and awareness efforts on behalf of the LGBTQ community.

-For people to maintain warmth, compassion and understanding to society when many people discriminate against them, shows a lot of character.
-This community swells with the love of peace, understanding, unity and respect for people; even as I said before, in the face of unsatisfactory behavior.
-Since I have started my advocacy, I fell more of a sense of social justice than I did before.
-I always was a supporter for LGBTQ rights, and the rights of anyone.
+For people to maintain warmth, compassion, and understanding to society when many people discriminate against them, shows a lot of character.
+This community swells with the love of peace, understanding, unity, and respect for people; even as I said before, in the face of unsatisfactory behavior.
+Since I started my advocacy, I fell more of a sense of social justice than I did before.
+I always was a supporter of LGBTQ rights and the rights of anyone.
 But spending some time working with this community and the conversations that I had with the community made me feel that their issues were closer to home in a way.
 The urgency of justice was more aware to me.